alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 Suppose we took care of everyone in the same degree.
-This would definitely mean that we overlook our family and friends, and anyone that have helped us in the past.
+This would definitely mean that we overlook our family and friends, and indeed anyone that has helped us in the past.
 In a perfect world perhaps we would all get what we need.
 In practice just a few rotten individuals would spoil the whole system, getting the benefit but not doing the work.